ICU Medical (NASDAQ:ICUI) Issues FY 2022 Earnings Guidance

-ICU Medical (NASDAQ:ICUI – Get Rating) last issued its earnings results on Thursday, February 24th.
-The medical instruments supplier reported $1.82 EPS for the quarter, topping analysts’ consensus estimates of $1.64 by $0.18.
-The company had revenue of $340.53 million for the quarter, compared to analysts’ expectations of $323.90 million.
-ICU Medical had a net margin of 7.84% and a return on equity of 8.58%.
-The firm’s revenue was up 6.3% compared to the same quarter last year.
-During the same quarter last year, the company earned $1.52 EPS.
-Equities research analysts anticipate that ICU Medical will post 8.61 EPS for the current fiscal year.
+ICU Medical (NASDAQ:ICUI – Get Rating) last posted its quarterly earnings data on Thursday, February 24th.
+The medical instruments supplier reported $1.52 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.41 by $0.11.
+The business had revenue of $340.53 million during the quarter, compared to the consensus estimate of $323.90 million.
+ICU Medical had a return on equity of 8.58% and a net margin of 7.84%.
+ICU Medical’s quarterly revenue was up 6.3% on a year-over-year basis.
+During the same period last year, the company earned $1.52 earnings per share.
+On average, research analysts anticipate that ICU Medical will post 8.61 earnings per share for the current year.

-In other ICU Medical news, CEO Vivek Jain sold 1,159 shares of the firm’s stock in a transaction on Thursday, December 30th.
+In other news, CEO Vivek Jain sold 1,159 shares of ICU Medical stock in a transaction dated Thursday, December 30th.
 The shares were sold at an average price of $240.00, for a total value of $278,160.00.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-In the last three months, insiders sold 37,323 shares of company stock worth $8,957,520.
-Insiders own 9.10% of the company’s stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In the last quarter, insiders sold 37,323 shares of company stock valued at $8,957,520.
+Corporate insiders own 9.10% of the company’s stock.

-Several institutional investors and hedge funds have recently made changes to their positions in ICUI.
-Sei Investments Co. boosted its stake in shares of ICU Medical by 33.1% during the 4th quarter.
-Sei Investments Co. now owns 3,374 shares of the medical instruments supplier’s stock valued at $801,000 after purchasing an additional 839 shares in the last quarter.
-Metropolitan Life Insurance Co NY boosted its stake in shares of ICU Medical by 10.1% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 3,571 shares of the medical instruments supplier’s stock valued at $848,000 after purchasing an additional 327 shares in the last quarter.
-Amalgamated Bank boosted its stake in shares of ICU Medical by 0.7% during the 4th quarter.
-Amalgamated Bank now owns 14,306 shares of the medical instruments supplier’s stock valued at $3,395,000 after purchasing an additional 95 shares in the last quarter.
-Morgan Stanley boosted its stake in shares of ICU Medical by 158.0% during the 2nd quarter.
-Morgan Stanley now owns 24,904 shares of the medical instruments supplier’s stock valued at $5,124,000 after purchasing an additional 15,253 shares in the last quarter.
-Finally, Nuveen Asset Management LLC boosted its stake in ICU Medical by 9.5% during the fourth quarter.
-Nuveen Asset Management LLC now owns 41,475 shares of the medical instruments supplier’s stock worth $9,844,000 after acquiring an additional 3,610 shares in the last quarter.
-93.36% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Sei Investments Co. raised its position in shares of ICU Medical by 33.1% in the fourth quarter.
+Sei Investments Co. now owns 3,374 shares of the medical instruments supplier’s stock valued at $801,000 after purchasing an additional 839 shares during the period.
+Metropolitan Life Insurance Co NY raised its holdings in ICU Medical by 10.1% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 3,571 shares of the medical instruments supplier’s stock valued at $848,000 after acquiring an additional 327 shares during the period.
+Amalgamated Bank raised its holdings in ICU Medical by 0.7% in the 4th quarter.
+Amalgamated Bank now owns 14,306 shares of the medical instruments supplier’s stock valued at $3,395,000 after acquiring an additional 95 shares during the period.
+Morgan Stanley lifted its position in ICU Medical by 158.0% during the second quarter.
+Morgan Stanley now owns 24,904 shares of the medical instruments supplier’s stock worth $5,124,000 after acquiring an additional 15,253 shares during the last quarter.
+Finally, Nuveen Asset Management LLC boosted its holdings in shares of ICU Medical by 9.5% during the fourth quarter.
+Nuveen Asset Management LLC now owns 41,475 shares of the medical instruments supplier’s stock worth $9,844,000 after acquiring an additional 3,610 shares during the period.
+93.36% of the stock is owned by institutional investors.

 ICU Medical Company Profile (Get Rating)